Willow Creek Academy, Sausalito, CA

 What about a whole week?
 Here's your chance to find out.
 Join students across California as they try to cut down their environmental impact during Zero Waste Week!

 From March 17 to 21, students at twenty Ocean Guardian Schools throughout California's watersheds will be leading this annual effort to reduce the amount of waste — especially single-use plastics — that makes its way into our streams, rivers and ocean.
-These forward-thinking youth will be replacing disposable plastic bags and bottles with their reusable counterparts, saying "no thanks" to plastic straws and carry-out food containers, and stepping up recycling and composting efforts on campus.
+These forward-thinking youth will be replacing disposable plastic bags and bottles with their reusable counterparts, saying "no thanks" to carry-out food containers, and stepping up recycling and composting efforts on campus.

 Created by NOAA's Office of National Marine Sanctuaries in 2010, the Ocean Guardian School Program now includes 60 participating schools and more than 15,000 students who have pledged to help make the ocean a cleaner, healthier place.
 Each school makes a commitment to the protection and conservation of its local watersheds, the world's ocean, and special ocean areas, such as the national marine sanctuaries.